zhemao/palimpsest/README.md

 # Palimpsest

-Palimpsest is an experimental HTML5 Canvas-based drawing application.
+Palimpsest is an experimental HTML5 Canvas-based drawing application meant to be used on touchscreen devices.
 It is written in Clojurescript.

 It is currently rather bare-bones, with support for simple pencil lines of variable thickness and basic undo/redo functionality.